ianrb/AAC-2-PCM/Readme.md

 # AAC 2 PCM
-Specify directory and convert all iPhone .MOV file Audio Codec to PCM for Davinci Resolve on Linux without editing video codec.
+Convert directory of iPhone .MOV files with AAC audio codec to PCM for DaVinci Resolve editing, no video encoding, audio only, faster.